felipereyel/chatrooms/README.md

 ```sh
   go test ./... -v
 ```
+This tests also run on a github action [workflow](./.github/workflows/test.yml).
 Note that the tests for the user controller take about 4 seconds.
 That is a feature of `bcrypt` to prevent brute forcing passwords.